benedictekh/programvarearkitektur/README.md

 <img width="540" alt="Skjermbilde 2021-04-26 kl  16 21 11" src="https://user-images.githubusercontent.com/69898083/116098498-6c358f80-a6ab-11eb-8c07-86ad9b479b57.png">

-After choosing mulitplayer or singleplayer you will have to wirte in a username.
+After choosing mulitplayer or single player you will have to wirte in a username.

 Before the game begins each player arranges their ships on their board.